In many cases, content is the primary driver of many important things at a business — organic traffic, leads, and, of course, revenue.

 Finally, with time being the only “increasing cost” associated with insourcing, it directly attributes to an exponentially greater ROI on each piece of content.

-While some outsourced writers are incredibly talented and may even have experience in your industry, they will never have the same brand, business, or operational level understanding of your business.
+While some outsourced writers are incredibly talented and may even have experience in your industry, they will never have the same brand, business, or operational-level understanding of your business.
+They also won't know its voice and culture.
 They’re not in it.

-Your SMEs are the ultimate source to the most honest, helpful, and transparent content available, anywhere.
+Your SMEs are the ultimate source of the most honest, helpful, and transparent content available, anywhere.

 Let’s keep our business owner hat on for second…

-As owners (myself included), we got into the game because we have a desire to build, shape, and control the things we create in the best interest of our customers, our employees… and let’s face it… ourselves.
+As owners, we got into the game because we have a desire to build, shape, and control the things we create in the best interest of our customers, our employees… and let’s face it… ourselves.

 Operationalizing the entire content production process from start to finish within your own organization grants you control that otherwise isn’t accessible from an outsourcing perspective.